This feature is available in Odigos Enterprise tier only. Please contact the

 Connect Remote Clusters

-To connect remote clusters to your Tower deployment, you can use the Example:
+To connect remote clusters to your Central deployment, you can use the Example:

-should point to your Central Backend service and must include the port number.
-If you’re using port-forward, this would be http://localhost:8081
+central-backend-url should point to your Central Backend service and must include the port number.
+If you’re using port-forward, this would be http://localhost:8081.